 Portraits and tapestries may have hung on the walls of castles, but for most householders, “picture hanging” became popular during the Victorian period of the 19th century.
-The newly affluent, and even the middle classes, demonstrated their buying power and good taste by covering the walls with paintings and other works of framed art—not to mention mirrors, shelves, plates, and so on.
+The newly affluent, and even the middle classes, demonstrated their buying power and good taste by covering the walls with paintings and other works of framed art—not to mention mirrors, shelves, plates, and so on—using picture rails.

 Around the 1840s, picture rails or picture molding became common.
 The idea had been around since the 15th century: hanging pictures from a moveable hook that can hold substantial weight and that doesn’t mar the wall surface.
 The modern picture rail was simply a horizontal molding of wood or composition material, often decorative, mounted high on the wall.

-Today you can buy hooks with different thicknesses and shapes, so test one for fit before buying multiples.
-A hook not made of cast brass may be re-bent or modified to fit.
+Now you can buy hooks for picture rails with different thicknesses and shapes, so test one for fit before buying multiples.
+A picture rail hook not made of cast brass may be re-bent or modified to fit.

-Heavy items should hang from two hooks to distribute the weight.
+Heavy items should hang from two hooks to distribute the weight from a picture rail.
 Picture cord, picture wire, or chain may be used to hang the artwork from the hook.
 Picture cord is a colorful twisted cording on wire; it passes through eyelets (screw eyes) or D-rings mounted on the back of the frame.
 The wire is tied together at the top, creating a triangle.
 A medallion or a tassel or both (with a hook built into its back) fancies up the hanging treatment.
 It was the vogue in some years to make the crisscrossing cords themselves into a decorative treatment.